josephna76/LeetCode-Interview-Ready/README.md

-# LeetCodeInterviewReady
+# LeetCode-Interview-Ready

 ## Your Comprehensive Code Practice Platform for Technical Interviews

-Welcome to LeetCodeInterviewReady, your comprehensive code practice platform designed to prepare you effectively for technical interviews.
+Welcome to LeetCode-Interview-Ready, your comprehensive code practice platform designed to prepare you effectively for technical interviews.
 This repository is tailored to help you excel in your preferred code editor, emphasizing the creation of custom test cases, running code from the terminal, and applying Object-Oriented Programming (OOP) principles.
 LeetCode's online editor abstracts away skills such as creating, linking and running test cases - which are all typically tested in coding interviews.
 This repo provides handy scripts to automate boilerplate and examples to ensure you're ready for any bare-bones environment on interview day.

-## What is LeetCodeInterviewReady?
+## What is LeetCode-Interview-Ready?

-LeetCodeInterviewReady is your personal workspace to practice and enhance your coding skills, with a strong emphasis on interview preparation.
+LeetCode-Interview-Ready is your personal workspace to practice and enhance your coding skills, with a strong emphasis on interview preparation.
 Here's how it can benefit you:

 ### 1. Bare Bones Practice

 We recognize the importance of being well-prepared to thrive in various coding environments.
-LeetCodeInterviewReady allows you to practice coding in different editors, ensuring you're ready for interviews that may require running your code independently.
+LeetCode-Interview-Ready allows you to practice coding in different editors, ensuring you're ready for interviews that may require running your code independently.

 ### 2. Crafting Custom Test Cases